JennToo/altgo-us/content/pages/legal.md

 # Lawyers

-[This presentation from the Magic City Legal Center][webinar] covers the process for name and gender marker changes, for adults and minors.
-[The slides are also available][slides].

-A lawyer is generally not required when updating your documentation (except when attempting to change gender marker on an Alabama birth certificate).
+A lawyer is generally not required when updating your documentation.
 However, if you are having trouble with this process we recommend:

  - [Maynard Cooper][5]

 # Changing your name

-The process for changing your name varies by county:
+The process for changing your name varies by county.
+The goal here is to get a Court Order Changing Name, which you can then use to update other documents.

+There's specific info below for Madison, Limestone, and Morgan counties.

 ## Madison county

+A community member has created a good [guide for changing your name][name-guide].
+The guide was created for Madison County, but the process is similar for other counties.

 You'll need to fill out [the appropriate paperwork][madison] and bring it to the Madison county probate office (which is in the Madison County Services